The Green Bay Packers promoted Jason Rebrovich to pass rush specialist on March 10, 2023.

-2022 Bio: Entering his ninth season coaching in the NFL, Jason Rebrovich begins his first year with the Packers in 2022 as the team's outside linebackers coach.
+Entering his 10th season coaching in the NFL, Jason Rebrovich begins his second year with the Packers in 2023 and first as pass rush specialist after being promoted on March 10, 2023.

-In 2020, Rebrovich tutored DL Dawuane Smoot, who led the team in sacks (5½) and QB hits (career-high 17).
+In 2020 with the Jaguars, Rebrovich tutored DL Dawuane Smoot, who led the team in sacks (5½) and QB hits (career-high 17).
 In 2019, Rebrovich oversaw the development of DE Josh Allen, who led all NFL rookies and broke the single-season franchise record for rookies with 10½ sacks on his way to earning All-Rookie honors from the PFWA.
 Rebrovich also tutored DL Calais Campbell, who was named to his third consecutive Pro Bowl in '19, and DE Yannick Ngakoue, who was the only player in the league in 2019 to register eight-plus sacks, multiple forced fumbles and an INT return for a touchdown.

 As the Jaguars' assistant defensive line coach in 2017-18, Rebrovich helped Campbell become the first player in team history to post 10-plus sacks in back-to-back seasons.
 In 2017, the Jaguars ranked No. 2 in the league with 55 sacks, the second most in a season in team history, as three defensive linemen earned Pro Bowl recognition (Campbell, Ngakoue, Malik Jackson).
 Campbell earned first-team All-Pro honors from The Associated Press and set franchise records for sacks in a season (14½) and sacks in a game (4.0 at Houston in Week 1).